BIBSYSDEV/pipeline-builder-sample2/README.md

 # pipeline-builder-sample2
-Simple project to use  pipeline-builder
+Simple project to use  pipeline-builder, rebuild